Skip to main content

 None of the accrued VAT measures are affected by the SII because in these measures the tax is recorded at the time of accrual and not at the time the tax is actually paid or returned.
 For this same reason, the accrual series are not distorted by the changes in the management of deferrals that have altered the evolution of income in the last two years.

 The realization of the VAT accrued in income and refunds occurred in similar proportions to those of 2017 (Table 4.2).
 Gross VAT accrued grew by 5.7% (6.1% in 2017), which represents a gross VAT/VAT accrued ratio almost the same as in recent years.
 It must be remembered in this sense that, as noted in last year's report, this ratio had stabilized after the various changes in the management of the tax (the last was, in February 2015, the settlement of Customs VAT through of self-assessments) that had caused a decrease in the ratio from historically higher levels.
-Graph 4.4 illustrates the evolution of this relationship between net accrued tax, income and refunds.
+Chart 4.4 illustrates the evolution of this relationship between net accrued tax, income and refunds.

 According to statements, the growth of gross VAT was very even.
 In the monthly declarations (Large companies, groups, other operators covered by the monthly refund regime and import VAT) the increase was 6%, while the VAT of SMEs declared quarterly increased by 5.2%.
 In the latter case the deceleration of the last part of the year was more pronounced.